etchteam/next-pagination/README.md

 The theme uses BEM class naming with the base class `next-pagination`.
 The file `/src/index.css` should give you a solid idea of what's needed.

+## Contribute

+This package was created with [create-react-library](https://github.com/transitive-bullshit/create-react-library#readme).

+### Setup

+To get set up you'll need to run `npm install && cd example && npm install`

+## Development

+In the root folder, run `npm run start`
+**At the same time**, in the example folder, run `npm run dev` Then head over to `localhost:3000` to see the example running.

+## Deploy the example

+In the root folder run `npm run deploy` to deploy the example to github pages on the `gh-pages` branch of your repo.

+## Publish to npm

+Feeling confident?
+Run `npm publish` to send the latest version to npm.

 ## License

 MIT © [etchteam](https://github.com/etchteam)